-Click the Start button and go to the Control Panel.
+For Vista or Windows 7, click the Start button and go to the Control Panel.
 From there, click System and Maintenance, then click on the Device Manager from there.
 You may need to enter a password.

 If you DO NOT see "Ports" listed in the devices, then you do not have any ports setup.
 This would usually indicate either your forgot to plug in your USB-serial cable to the MS3Pro, or there is a driver problem.
 Usually the best solution to the driver problem is to unplug the cable, uninstall the driver, and then re-install the driver.